File and Folder Names

 - start with: .spotlight-

-Files and folders containing these characters will not upload, sync or may encounter other restrictions.
+Files and folders containing these characters will not upload, sync, and may encounter other restrictions.

 Files which have the 'T' (temporary) attribute set in Windows, with the exception of pdf files, will not be uploaded or synced.